 Many patients consider a sleep apnea appliance to be more comfortable to wear than a CPAP mask.
 Oral appliances are also quiet, portable and easy to care for.

 Oral appliance therapy should be provided by a qualified dentist who has technical skill and knowledge in dental sleep apnea.
-Training in how to provide oral appliance therapy is uncommon in dental schools, not all dentists have the qualified experience to provide optimal care for adults with snoring or sleep apnea issues.
+Training in how to provide oral appliance therapy is uncommon in dental schools, so not all dentists have the qualified experience to provide optimal care for adults with snoring or sleep apnea issues.
 Dr. John Sarris has more than 20 years of experience in this specialty and invites you to schedule a complimentary consultation.